RavelloH/PSGameSpider/README.md

 │   ├── Wasteland 3.jpg
 │   ├── WatchVR.jpg
 │   ├── Wattam.jpg
+│   ├── Way of the Hunter .jpg
+│   ├── Way of the Hunter: Elite Edition .jpg
 │   ├── Wayward Sky.jpg
+│   ├── We Are OFK .jpg
 │   ├── Weird West.jpg
 │   ├── Werewolves Within.jpg
 │   ├── West of Dead.jpg